cincospenguinos/We-reGoingHomePrototype/notes/PROTO-0.4.md

 	* Puzzles are considered valid even when pieces run into each other.
 That can't happen anymore
 * Definitely has promise (according to Zachie)

+### Notes from Tasha's Playtest 2

+* The current design is confusing and not helpful
+	* The laser is already hitting the target
+	* The target is in front of the door
+* Mouse pointers and changing those things makes things significantly better
+* Message system is a good addition
+* Maybe make it even more obvious what you can do in the puzzle scene?
+* The tilemap is broken

 ## What should we try to answer next?

 * What other elements/barriers should we incorporate to make more interesting dungeons?
 	* Keys for doors
 	* Hitting switches/panels/buttons in different rooms
 	* A big key for a main door
+	* Walls or other things that prevent movement
+	* Timer puzzles, with light hitting a different type of target
+	* Moving items into different places--onto switches, into corners, into lasers!